California Pharmacist License Defense Lawyer

 Interviews are a key opportunity to show discipline is unwarranted.

-If you’ve been contacted by DOI, Pharmacy, or DEA investigators, call our California Board of Pharmacy investigation attorney as early as possible at (844) 325-1444.
+If you’ve been contacted by DOI, Pharmacy, or DEA investigators, call our California Board of Pharmacy investigation lawyer as early as possible at (844) 325-1444.
 We will help you prepare for an interview and carefully develop a strategy and response that doesn’t unintentionally incriminate you or weaken your defense.

 Representation by an expert California State Board of Pharmacy license defense lawyer can greatly increase the odds of resolving your case with no disciplinary action.